 Discover the University of Lincoln

 Based in the heart of a beautiful and historic city, the University is proud of its reputation for providing a high quality student experience underpinned by inspirational teaching.
-The University is ranked in the top 20 UK universities in the Guardian University Guide 2020 and is rated Gold – the highest standard possible - in the national Teaching Excellence Framework, reflecting our exciting teaching, great support for students, and excellent employment outcomes.
+The University is rated Gold – the highest standard possible - in the national Teaching Excellence Framework, reflecting our exciting teaching, great support for students, and excellent employment outcomes.

 The University of Lincoln is recognised as setting a blueprint for excellence in our pioneering approach to working with industry.
 Our unique relationships with companies such as Siemens, the Lincolnshire Co-operative, and Santander demonstrate our innovative industry-engaged approach.
 This has been acknowledged through a series of national awards over the past decade, including a prestigious Lord Stafford Award (2011) and a Times Higher Education Award (2012).
 This approach provides students with enhanced opportunities for work experience, networking, and access to latest industry trends.
 Employability is a key aspect of our programmes and 96% of our most recent graduates were in work or further study six months after finishing their course (Destination of Leavers from Higher Education survey).

 At Lincoln, students have the chance to learn from and engage in pioneering research projects alongside academics who are changing lives through ground-breaking studies.
 From developing new antibiotics and more effective cancer treatments, to tackling the digital divide and preserving historical artefacts, the work of Lincoln’s academics and students makes a real difference to society.